RYFN/jQuery.clickToEdit/README.md

-TODO:
+## TODO: ##
-    Refactor function placement, where should they go?
-    Add support for checkboxes/selects etc
+Add support for showing select option text, as opposed to value in display label?